Onurb7/Onurb7/README.md

 **Engineering studio website**

-A production website for a software engineering studio, built to the same standard as client work.
+A production website for a software engineering studio, developed using the same engineering standards applied to client-facing work.
 The focus was measurable frontend quality over visual spectacle: a theme system with multiple accessibility profiles, semantic HTML throughout, and motion that degrades gracefully based on OS-level preferences.
 Lighthouse scores 99/100 Performance and 100/100 SEO in production, not as a goal, but as a byproduct of quality implementation.

 **Highlights**